lmarecha-creator/mcafeecloudguru/content/190moreinformation/010_Intro_Kubernetes/_index.md

 tags:

 ---
+# Prerequisites

-•	Familiarity with Kubernetes and its concepts.
+- Familiarity with Kubernetes and its concepts.
 If you’re new to Kubernetes, start with the basics of Kubernetes https://azure.microsoft.com/topic/what-is-kubernetes/.
-•	An Azure subscription to deploy resources in.
+- An Azure subscription to deploy resources in.
-•	Familiarity with Azure Cloud Shell .
+- Familiarity with Azure Cloud Shell .
-•	Familiarity with McAfee MVISION CLOUD
+- Familiarity with McAfee MVISION CLOUD